 - Number of face-to-face meetings booked (demonstrates the rep’s ability to connect with prospects in-person)

 Field sales reps face unique challenges and opportunities that influence their ability to close deals.
 They need all the help they can get to become successful and it starts with having the right tools and content to work with.
 Meeting with prospects outside of the office affords the chance of moving deals along more quickly, but can also isolate reps from the rest of the organization.
 This is why building a community around these sales reps is very important to maintain the flow of communication.
-Time and resources management also has a huge impact on their overall performance.
+Time and resources management also has a huge impact on building high-performing sales teams.
 Knowing which goals to prioritize and how to measure success keeps the team on the right track.